 Flywheel in South Lake Union and Bellevue understands that you have a life.
-If you’ve got to get to work, brunch, or home to binge-watch Netflix, they’ve got quick and intense 30- and 45-minute classes you can squeeze in.
-Or, if your only Thursday night plan is a long, burning ride, their 90-minute themed classes might be your jam.
-Either way, if you’re a ‘never coast, always peddle’ person, South Lake Union’s Flywheel will be right up your alley.
+If you’ve got to get to work, brunch, or home to binge-watch Netflix, they’ve got quick and intense 30- and 45-minute classes you easily can squeeze into your schedule.
+Or, if your only Thursday night plan is a long, burning ride, their 90-minute themed classes might the move.
+Either way, you're in for a high-intensity, cardio-heavy ride infused with energizing music and rhythm-based choreography.

 Okay, there are a lot of yoga studios in the city, but there’s something just cool about Bala Yoga.
 It might have something to do with their bright and minimally-decorated studios, consistently gorgeous and inspiring Instagram, which always makes you want to roll out your mat, or perhaps it’s the workshops and incredible retreats they host (hello Italy).
 No matter why you head over to one of their three Seattle studios in Sammamish, Fremont, and Kirkland, you'll be glad you did.
 Fitt Tip: if you're flowing at their Sammamish location you can grab a coffee or healthy bite on your way out at their in-house cafe.

 Seattle Bouldering Project is just as much about community as it is about climbing.
 That’s why they don’t just offer amazing space to get vertical, they also offer yoga and fitness classes, rock climbing technique classes, workshops, and the West Wall Bar — a chill stop for a pre-climb coffee or post-climb snack and beer.
 Whether you’re a bouldering newb or climbing junkie, you’ll fit in perfectly at this Central District gym.

 If you’ve ever taken a barre class, you know just how intense this graceful, ballet-inspired workout can be.
 We’re talking limping-down-the-stairs-three-days-later intense.
-If you’re looking to make a change from your typical mid-week yoga class or circuit training, head to one of barre3’s studios in Ballard, Capitol Hill, Roosevelt, and West Seattle, and get ready to have your strength and balance tested.
+If you’re looking to make a change from your typical mid-week yoga class or circuit training, head to one of barre3’s handful of Seattle-area studios get ready to have your strength and balance tested.

-True to its name, Capitol Hill’s Ritual House is a beautiful space to get on your (yoga) mat, get in tune with your body, and get sweaty.
-Their bright, clean yet eclectic space evokes a deep sense of groundedness, reminding you just how much the ritual of showing up to sweat (even when staying home sounded better) means to you.
-And major bonus: no matter what kind of flow you’re looking for, they probably have it.
-Vinyasa, Ashtanga, Yin, and Hatha.
-Oh, and definitely don’t miss their ‘Cosmic Cocktail Meditation’ class with Lady Krishna.
+True to its name, Capitol Hill’s Ritual House is a beautiful space to get on your yoga mat, get in tune with your body, and get sweaty.
+Their bright, clean yet eclectic space evokes a deep sense of calm, reminding you just how much the ritual of showing up to flow (even when staying home sounded better) means to you.
+And major bonus: no matter what kind of practice you’re looking for—Vinyasa, Ashtanga, Yin, Hatha, or something else—they probably have it.

 ‘The stronger you are, the stronger we are.’
 This is FUELhouse’s inclusive attitude.
 They are all about the collective, going out of their way to support anyone in their tribe.
 So, whether you’re a fitness rookie or a boxing pro, yogi, CrossFit veteran, you’ll find the sweaty community you’ve been looking for here.
 And definitely don’t miss their FUELSTRONG class — as they say, “You will sweat.
 You will feel your butt the next day.”

 If you haven’t tried a Lagree Fitness class yet, don’t panic — there’s still time to get on the bandwagon.
 With the precision of Pilates, intensity of strength training, and intention of yoga, Lagree is truly a total-body workout.
 Developed by Seattle University (represent!)
 MBA grad Sebastien Lagree, these fitness classes aren’t just ice bath-worthy exhausting, they’re methodically proven to be effective.
-Head to one of Inspire’s light-filled studios in Queen Anne, Ballard, or West Seattle for a Lagree Total Body class.
+Head to one of Inspire’s light-filled studios in Queen Anne, Ballard, or West Seattle for a muscle-shaking sweat sesh.

 You might have fallen in love with CrossFit because you love the “if you’re not puking, you’re not trying” adage.
 But our guess is what really makes you come back again and again is the friends-turned-family, uber-competitive community.
 If that sounds like you, this Capitol Hill box has your name written all over it.
 From intense group workouts to nutrition challenges, community is always at the center.
-Lace up your trainers and hit up their next ‘Hellafit’ class.
+So, lace up your trainers and throw around your bodyweight in their next HIIT class.

 If we could imagine a gym that had an ideal combination of everything we love, it would look a lot like Athletic Form.
 All of the machines, free weights, and turf you need for a well-rounded workout, minus the frills.
 They offer classes that will kick your butt all throughout the day — including HIIT, CrossFit, ‘Ab Lab’, ‘Booty Blaster,’ and even an amazing infrared yoga studio that offers athletic Vinyasa flows and recovery-focused Yin.
 Most importantly, their expert team has nailed that perfect combination of elite training and tight-knit community.
 Don’t take our word for it — head to this SoDo gym and prepare yourself for a serious sweat sesh.